andreabonvini/Notes/Advanced_Signals/Cerutti.md

   \int{TFR_x(t,\omega)d\omega = |x(t)|^2} \\
   \int{TFR_x(t,\omega)dt = |X(\omega)|^2}
   $$
   Thus, for every instant $t$ , the integral of the distribution over all the frequency should be equal to the instantaneous power, whereas, for every angular frequency ω, the integral over time should equal the power spectral density of the signal.
-As a consequence of the marginals, the total energy is obtained by integration of the $TFR$ over the whole $t-f​$ plane:
+As a consequence of the marginals, the total energy is obtained by integration of the $TFR$ over the whole $t-f$ plane:
   $$
   E_x = \int\int TFR_x(t,\omega)d\omega dt
   $$
-  As the energy is a quadratic function of the signal, the $TFR(t,\omega)​$ is expected to be quadratic.
-An interesting way to define energetic $TFR​$ starts from the definition of a time-varying spectrum (Page, 1952).
+  As the energy is a quadratic function of the signal, the $TFR(t,\omega)$ is expected to be quadratic.
+An interesting way to define energetic $TFR$ starts from the definition of a time-varying spectrum (Page, 1952).
 Using the relationship that links power spectral density and TFR imposed by marginals, we derive a simple definition of a TFR:
   $$
   TFR(t,\omega) = \frac{\partial}{\partial t}|X_t(\omega)|^2
   $$
-  The subscript $t​$ indicates that the quantity is a function of time and, thus, $|X_t(\omega)|^2​$is a time-varying spectrum.
-The latter can be derived by generalization of the relationship between the power spectrum of a signal and its autocorrelation function $R_t(\tau)​$:
+  The subscript $t$ indicates that the quantity is a function of time and, thus, $|X_t(\omega)|^2$is a time-varying spectrum.
+The latter can be derived by generalization of the relationship between the power spectrum of a signal and its autocorrelation function $R_t(\tau)$:
   $$
   |X_t(\omega)|^2 = \frac{1}{2\pi}\int R_t(\tau)e^{-j\omega \tau}d\tau
   $$